AnandCts1423/Emblemsync/README.md

 # Start React development server
 npm start
 ```
-Frontend will run on `http://localhost:3000`
+Frontend will run on `http://localhost:3000` with real-time features

 ### 4. Access Application
 Open `http://localhost:3000` in your browser to access the EmblemHealth Component Tracker.